 Cutting of gel bands

 Keratins are omni-present and notorious contaminating proteins originating from skin, hair, dust, clothes, chemicals, etc. Total elimination is virtually impossible (and not necessary), but over-abundance will result in the repeated identification of keratins, and not your protein of interest.
 Most contaminating keratins are believed to originate from dust collected on the gel after running it.
 Therefore, a clean lab environment will certainly benefit the outcome of the MS experiment.
 If you don’t trust your lab is sufficiently dust-free, you are most welcome to run/cut your gel in our Facility.
 Alternatively, there are a couple of measures you can take.
 For starters, wear powder-free nitrile gloves at all times.
 Latex gloves often contain starch, and thus a lot of protein, so do not use these.
 Never touch the gel (or the liquid it is floating in) with bare hands.
 Use clean trays/containers that are only used for the purpose of gel staining (and not for e.g. blocking solutions for Western blots), and leave them closed with a lid during staining/storage.
 Don’t lean over gels, scratching your head how to interpret the band pattern.
-If you take the gel out of the container (e.g. for scanning, cutting), thoroughly clean the area with water (no soap!).
+If you take the gel out of the container (e.g. for scanning, cutting), thoroughly clean the area with water (no soap!) or 70% ethanol.
 Always use fresh solutions to prepare and run gels, including sample loading buffer.
 Old solvents tend to collect dust – literally.

 Other contaminating proteins

 Other frequently observed proteins are BSA, immunoglobulins, and other serum proteins.
 These usually originate from cell culture media, and can be reduced by extensive washing of cell pellets.